roderrickcourtney/Azure---Network-Protocol/README.md

 <img src="https://imgur.com/y5byjxa.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 3: Log into a random employee account on Client-1 to test the newly added permissions/access created in step #2.
-Type \\dc-1 again into file explorer to show all shared folders created on the domain.
-Next, open any of the created shared folders and try to perfrom an action that does not align with the permissions used for said folder.
+Type "\\dc-1" into file explorer to show all shared folders created on the domain in step #2.
+Next, click any of the created shared folders and try to perfrom an action that does not align with the permissions used for said folder.
 You should not be allowed to open the folder titled "no-access" or write in the folder titled "read-access", etc.
 </p>
 <br />